-The directors of Go Life International endorse the Mauritian Code of Corporate Governance and recognise their responsibility to conduct the affairs of Go Life International with integrity and accountability in accordance with generally accepted corporate practices.
+The directors of Go Life International endorse the Mauritian Code of Corporate Governance and recognize their responsibility to conduct the affairs of Go Life International with integrity and accountability in accordance with generally accepted corporate practices.
 This includes timely, relevant and meaningful reporting to its shareholders and other stakeholders, providing a proper and objective perspective of Go Life International.

-Directors are expected to maintain their independence when deciding on matters relating to strategy, performance, resources and standards of conduct.
-On first appointment, all directors will be expected to undergo appropriate training as to the Company’s business, strategic plans and objectives, and other relevant laws and regulations.
+Directors are expects to maintain their independence when deciding on matters relating to strategy, performance, resources and standards of conduct.
+On first appointment, all directors will be expected to undergo appropriate training as the Company’s business, strategic plans and objectives, and other relevant laws and regulations.
 This will be performed on an on-going basis to ensure that directors remain abreast of changes in regulations and the commercial environment.

-Chairman and Chief Executive Officer
+Chairman & Chief Executive Officer

 Delegation of duties

 Directors have the authority to delegate certain of their duties, either externally or internally, in order that they perform their duties fully.
-The Chief Executive Officer shall review these delegations and report on this to the board.
+The Chief Executive Officer shall review these delegations and report on this to the Board.